How J-1 Visa Holder Can Apply for a No-Objection Waiver of Two-Year Home Residency Requirement

 You will have to comply with the two-year foreign residence requirement regardless of whether you planned to apply for the new status from within the U.S. or at an overseas U.S. embassy or consulate.

 Now for how some J-1s can have this rule lifted in their case.
 U.S. immigration law provides five different bases upon which you may apply to the U.S. Department of State (DOS) for a recommendation to waive the 212(e) two-year foreign residence requirement:

 - no-objection statement from applicant’s home government

 - request by an interested U.S. federal government agency

 - showing that you would face persecution if returned to your home country

 - exceptional hardship that denial of your request would cause to a U.S. citizen or legal permanent resident wife or child, or

-- request by a designated State Public Health Department (CONRAD State 30 Program).
+- request by a designated State Public Health Department (CONRAD State 30 Program, which is due to expire on December 9, 2016).

 Of the five waiver options, the easiest to get is typically the no-objection statement from one’s home government.
 Such a statement simply expresses your government’s lack of objection to the possibility of you remaining in the United States.